It’s helpful information for visual artists to understand the reasons why people don’t buy art— Unknown

 Look to find the commonalities in your channels.
 For example, are subject matter, color mixtures, sizes, prices, medium, or other selling factors consistently in individual channels?
 You will indeed find it a combination of the determining factors.

 When it comes to why people don’t buy your art, it is harder to determine the real reason.
-Most times, when you get to a closing situation where you ask them to buy, (You are asking them to buy, aren’t you?), and they slip off the hook with a lame excuse (I need to think about it), you have not discovered what truly is holding them back.
+Most times, when you get to a closing situation where you ask them to buy, (You are asking them to buy, aren’t you?), and they slip off the hook with a lame excuse (I need to think about it), you have not discovered what indeed is holding them back.
 (That’s what open-ended questions are for, to uncover real objections.)

 When a prospect tells you they need to think about making a purchase, they do not reveal their actual complaint.
 It means you may have rushed the sale.
 It might be you have not asked them enough open-ended questions to discover their needs and doubts about making a buying decision.

 If you count permutations, there may be millions of reasons why some potential art buyers don’t buy art.
-Here are some typical reasons for suggestions on how to sell art when customers initially balk at closing the deal.
+Here are some typical suggestions on how to sell art when customers initially balk at closing the deal.

 They are unsure about their tastes.
 They may be new to buying art.
 You wouldn’t know unless you asked.
 Regardless of their buying status, digging into what they want to do with the piece they are considering will help you assist them to make a confident decision.

 This situation will not be your desired one call close, which is the case for most fine art sales.
 Likely, you need more information about the space where the art is will hang or be displayed.

 My art marketing broadcast partner, Jason Horejs, wrote a post about how using Photoshop helped sell a $5,000 piece of art from his Xanadu Gallery.
 His persistence in wanting to help the buyer and a willingness on the artist’s role to create a painting based on the subject matter, size and space considerations, along with Jason’s innovative use of technology were the reasons for getting the sale.